Easy Homemade Torrone | Soft & Chewy Italian Nougat

 Instructions

-• Make the meringue: In a bowl of a stand mixer, fitted with a whisk attachment, beat egg whites and salt until soft peaks form.
-When you achieve soft peaks, turn the mixer off and move to the syrup. *read notes
+• Make the meringue: In the bowl of a stand mixer fitted with the whisk attachment, beat the egg whites with a pinch of salt until soft peaks form.
+Stop the mixer and set aside.

 Video